 What’s wrong with my baby?

 For first time parents especially, it can be very worrying when your baby is unwell, even if they are suffering from something which turns out to be quite minor.
-Talk to your public health nurse (health visitor) if something doesn’t seem quite right to you – they’re there to support you.
+Talk to your health visitor if something doesn’t seem quite right to you – they’re there to support you.